|The MIAA Modifications and Guidelines are listed below with LHS Additional clarifying statements.|

 - Pre-Game Introductions and Preparation – If pre-game meetings are necessary, they should be held with limited team representation – a single coach, single captain, etc. At the pregame meeting all participants will be required to wear face coverings and to socially distance from all participants

-If a school chooses to do introductions, players will take their position on the field prior to being introduced.
-Introductions are suggested to be limited or eliminated to decrease time of athletes on the competition field.
-The National Anthem may be played before competition. *At LHS PA introductions will only be eliminated if there is a time constraint with the game (EEE or Back to Back Games)*
+If a school chooses to do introductions, players will take their position on the court prior to being introduced.
+Introductions are suggested to be limited or eliminated to decrease time of athletes on the competition surface.
+The National Anthem may be played before competition. *At LHS PA introductions will only be eliminated if there is a time constraint with the game (Back to Back Games)*

 - Ball Retrievers – Ball retrievers for any sport ARE NOT permitted.
 See sport specific modifications for extra ball placement procedures.